Gino5k/Proxmox/PCIPassthrough/README.md

 ## VM Configuration in Proxmox
 * See the steps in the ["Creating the Windows VM"](https://github.com/isc30/ryzen-7000-series-proxmox?tab=readme-ov-file#creating-the-windows-vm) section of this document.
 ## Configuring the GPU in the Windows VM
-The instructions [here](https://github.com/isc30/ryzen-7000-series-proxmox?tab=readme-ov-file#configuring-the-gpu-in-the-windows-vm) are generally applicable, with the following caveats:
+The instructions [here](https://github.com/isc30/ryzen-7000-series-proxmox?tab=readme-ov-file#configuring-the-gpu-in-the-windows-vm) are generally applicable, with the following changes / caveats:
-  1. For Ryzen APU passthrough the section marked as [Optional](https://github.com/isc30/ryzen-7000-series-proxmox?tab=readme-ov-file#configuring-the-gpu-in-the-windows-vm) is requird, i.e.: *two* files must be passed to the VM:
+1. For Ryzen APU passthrough the section [(optional) Getting OVMF (UEFI) BIOS working: Error 43](https://github.com/isc30/ryzen-7000-series-proxmox?tab=readme-ov-file#configuring-the-gpu-in-the-windows-vm) is indeed required, i.e.:*two* files must be passed to the VM:.
   * The VGA vBIOS
-  * The "AMDGopDriver"
+  * The AMDGopDriver

+    In practice this means changing the VM config as follow:
+  * Modify the hostpci line for the GPU Device and append `,romfile=vga_vbios.bin`
+  * Modify the hostpci line for the Integrated HD Audio Device and append `,romfile=AMDGopDriver.rom`
 2. Neither of theese methods to extract the vBIOS worked in my case:
-  * Using the `vbios.c` file as reported [here](https://github.com/isc30/ryzen-7000-series-proxmox?tab=readme-ov-file#configuring-the-gpu-in-the-windows-vm)
+  * Using the `vbios.c` file as reported [here](https://github.com/isc30/ryzen-7000-series-proxmox?tab=readme-ov-file#configuring-the-gpu-in-the-windows-vm).
-  * Using [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) "save bios" function running on baremetal Windows 11.
+  * Using the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) "save bios" function running on baremetal Windows 11, as reported in various forums.

+So, while the instructions are valid, the problem remains of how to get the VGA vBIOS and the AMDGopDriver files.
-The only way that really was to use the [UBU utility](https://winraid.level1techs.com/t/tool-guide-news-uefi-bios-updater-ubu/30357) to extract the required files from the BIOS motherboard file provided by the hardware vendor.
+The only way that really worked in my case was to use the [UBU utility](https://winraid.level1techs.com/t/tool-guide-news-uefi-bios-updater-ubu/30357) to extract both files from the BIOS motherboard file provided by the hardware vendor.

+The detailed steps are described below and are based on the note reported [here](https://gist.github.com/matt22207/bb1ba1811a08a715e32f106450b0418a?permalink_comment_id=4955044#gistcomment-4955044).

+Once the VGA vBIOS and the AMDGopDriver files are extracted and copied to the Proxmox host, it possible to continue with the instructions [here](https://github.com/isc30/ryzen-7000-series-proxmox?tab=readme-ov-file#configuring-the-gpu-in-the-windows-vm).

 ### Extracting vBIOS and AMDGopDriver with UBU
-This method, which is based on the note reported [here](https://gist.github.com/matt22207/bb1ba1811a08a715e32f106450b0418a?permalink_comment_id=4955044#gistcomment-4955044) also has the following advantages:
+This method also has the following advantages:
 1. It enables extraction of *both* the vBIOS and the AMDGopDriver files from the vendor provided BIOS motherboard file.
 No need to download the AMDGopDriver from random sources.
 2. It ensures the files that will be passed to the VM are in sync with the motherbaord model and BIOS version.